 - Electromyography: This test records the electrical activity of the muscles and nerves controlling the bladder and urethra.

-- Video Urodynamic Tests: These tests involve X-ray or ultrasound imaging to visualize the bladder and urethra during filling and emptying.
+- Video Urodynamic Tests involve X-ray or ultrasound imaging to visualize the bladder and urethra during filling and emptying.

 Urodynamic testing can help determine the cause of urinary problems and guide the appropriate treatment plan for patients.